The implementation of restructuring programmes progressed as planned in 2020.

 Only the company’s unsecured creditors are entitled to supplementary payments.
 In that case, the company has an obligation to pay a supplementary payment 50% of the amount by which the generated operating cash flow exceeded the operating cash flow predicted in the programme balance sheet for the calendar year in question, from which the operating cash flow shortfall from 2018 or later in proportion to the operating cash flow predicted in the programme balance sheet.
 However, there will be no supplementary payment obligation if the generated operating cash flow has exceeded the operating cash flow predicted in the programme balance sheet by a maximum of 10%.
 For 2020, no obligation to make a supplementary payment was created for Componenta Corporation or Componenta Castings Oy.

-After the end of the financial period Componenta announced on 25 February 2021 about the premature ending of the parent company’s restructuring programme and expects to repay the debts during March 2021.
+After the end of the financial period Componenta announced on 25 February 2021 about the premature ending of the parent company’s restructuring programme and has paid the debts in March 2021.
 Read stock exchange release here.

 |Componenta Castings Oy|

 *) The larger final instalment in Componenta Corporation and Componenta Castings Oy’s repayment programme is due to the fact that income from the sale of properties not included in core business operations has been considered.
 This income will be used to pay debt at the end of the programme.
 The final instalment also includes an additional obligation of EUR 3.2 million arising from the expiry of a loan guarantee of EUR 80 million.